Fortunately for veterans, VA mortgages can often be refinanced quickly, easily and inexpensively.

 No. 3: No appraisal or job required

-In most cases, no appraisal is required, according to Dan Green, a mortgage broker in Cincinnatti and the author of themortgagereports.com.
+In most cases, no appraisal on the property and home is required.
 The no-appraisal requirement is a boon to those whose homes have lost value and who would otherwise not qualify for a traditional mortgage refinance.
 You don't need to document your income.
 In fact, you don't even need a job or a new certificate of eligibility either.

 VA cash-out refinance